trntv/apis-list/apis/diabetes/diabetes.md

 # Diabetes
-Welcome to the PredictBGL API The PredictBGL API allows you to build the power of PredictBGL&#x27;s diabetes management, coaching and analysis dire.
+Welcome to the PredictBGL API The PredictBGL API allows you to build the power of PredictBGL's diabetes management, coaching and analysis dire.
 For general information on PredictBGL. com, click here

 ##  🔗 Links
 **Docs / Website**: http://predictbgl.com/api/